SIIS-Sentinel/scheduler/README.md

 # Scheduler

-This is an event-driven scheduler designed to evaluate Sentinel.
+Scheduler is an event generator and scheduler designed for evaluating Sentinel.

+Note: while the event generator can be used to automate the generation of realistic traces, it is possible to manually create a trace, if more control is needed.

 # Design

-This system is built on two parts:
+This system is made of two components:

 ## Trace Generation

-First a schedule configuration is created by the user.
+This component uses a configuration file and to generate a random event trace.

 This configuration file contains the user-defined conditions, probabilities, and value ranges of the desired event.

-The scheduler format is still being designed.

-The configuration is then fed to a trace generator, that will generate a random event trace based on it.
+The configuration is then fed to a trace generator, that generates a random event trace based on it.
 The trace is then stored in a file.

-The format of the trace file is one event per line, each event having three key-value pairs:
+The format of the trace file is one event per line, formatted as JSON, each event having three key-value pairs:
-* Timestamp at which to fire
+* `ts`: Timestamp at which to send the message
-* Value that should be sent
+* `value`: Value that should be sent to the MQTT broker
-* Target that should receive the value
+* `target`: MQTT topic to which the value should be send

-The events in the trace are always ordered by increasing timestamp value (i.e. first to last to fire).
+The events in the generated trace are always ordered by increasing timestamp value.
+However, this is not a strict requirement, as the event scheduler automatically sorts them when the trace is loaded.

+Comments can be added to the trace, by writing a line that is not valid JSON.
+It is recommented to preface each comment line with a `//`, in order to help readability.

 ## Event Execution

 Once the trace has been generated, it is fed to the event executer, that will start a timer until the first event of the trace.
 When the timer expires, the runner fires the event to the correct target, and setups a new timer for the following event.

+# Installation

+* Create a new virtual environment: `virtualenv venv`
+* Activate it: `source venv/bin/activate`
+* Install Scheduler : `pip install -e .`

+# Usage

+## Trace Generation

+* Create a schedule configuration file.
+* Start a Python shell
+* Import the trace generator: `import trace_maker`
+* Create a TraceMaker object: `tm = TraceMaker($PATH_TO_CONFIG, $PATH_TO_TRACE, $START_DAY, $DURATION)`, where `$START_DAY` is an integer between 0 and 6, and `$DURATION` is the number of days the trace should last.
+* Generate the trace: `tm.generate_trace()`

+**Note:** this should ideally be placed in a Python file to make it easier to run and configure

+## Scheduler

+* Create a trace file
+* Create a scheduler configuration file (see `files/scheduler_config.json` for more an example)
+* Start a Python shell
+* Import the scheduler: `from scheduler.main_scheduler import Scheduler`
+* Create a Scheduler: `scheduler = Scheduler($PATH_TO_TRACE, $PATH_TO_CONFIG)`
+* Start the scheduler: `scheduler.start()`

+**Note:** Some Python scripts made for some specific experiments have already been created and are available in the `experiments/` folder

 # Schedule file format

+An example of a scheduler can be found in the `files/schedule.json` file.

 ## Element types
 * `one_shot`: an event that fires only once.
 The trigger time is picked randomly between `time_start` and `time_end`